DHS watchdog says Trump’s agency appears to have altered report on Russian interference in 2020 election in part because of politics

 2022-05-04 17:23:17

-#DHS #watchdog #Trumps #company #appears #altered #report #Russian #interference #election #part #politics
+#DHS #watchdog #Trumps #company #seems #altered #report #Russian #interference #election #part #politics

-The conclusion that Trump's appointee appeared to have tried to downplay Russian meddling in a key intelligence report is the newest example of how his aides managed his aversion to any details about how Russia could be helping his election prospects.
-Based on special counsel Robert Mueller's report, Trump officers tried to keep away from the topic during conferences and at hearings, because he would turn into enraged and upset when Russian meddling came up.
+The conclusion that Trump's appointee appeared to have tried to downplay Russian meddling in a key intelligence report is the newest instance of how his aides managed his aversion to any details about how Russia is perhaps helping his election prospects.
+In keeping with particular counsel Robert Mueller's report, Trump officers tried to avoid the subject throughout meetings and at hearings, as a result of he would turn out to be enraged and upset when Russian meddling got here up.

-The scope of the DHS IG report was limited to the single intelligence report in query.
+The scope of the DHS IG report was limited to the only intelligence report in query.

-The IG additionally followed up on a July 2020 assembly talked about by the whistleblower, who claimed Wolf had asked for the product to be held as a result of "'it made the President look dangerous.'"
+The IG additionally followed up on a July 2020 meeting talked about by the whistleblower, who claimed Wolf had asked for the product to be held as a result of "'it made the President look dangerous.'"

 The IG's office interviewed Wolf, who denied saying this and added that he had requested for the product to be improved.